jessfss/bossmachine/README.md

 # Boss Machine

 Note: I worked mainly on server.js and api.js.
+I used [Insomnia](https://insomnia.rest/features/api-testing) to test all the routes (Insomnia works similarly to Postman).
+Mocha-chai tests passed, the ones pending are related to the bonus steps of the project.
-I used [Insomnia](https://insomnia.rest/features/api-testing) to test all the routes (it works similarly to Postman).
-I did not work on bonus steps.
-If you are going to try to follow this project by downloading the folder from codecademy, you will encounter an error when you first try to run it.
+Tips if you have not done this type of things before: If you are going to try to follow this project by downloading the folder from codecademy, you will encounter an error when you first try to run it.
 To solve it, go to package.json and update the redux version.
 From there, everything should work as described.
+If you want to deploy the project, better to start from scratch on your machine. ;) Good luck!

 ## Project Overview